NanboLi/MulMON/README.md

 # MulMON

-### (TO BE RELEASED SOON ...)
+#### (to be released soon ...)

 This repository contains a PyTorch implementation of the paper:
-**Learning Neural Scene Representations of Multi-object Scenes from Multiple Views
+**Learning Neural Scene Representations of Multi-object Scenes from Multiple Views.
 Li Nanbo, Cian Eastwood, Robert B Fisher**
 NeurIPS 2020 (Spotlight)